Reefs of the Great Barrier Reef which form within about 10km of the Queensland coastline are known as inshore reefs.

 - seafloor cover of corals, soft corals and macroalgae

-- size-distribution and recruitment of corals
+- abundance of juvenile corals

-- factors, such as disease, that cause coral death.
+- factors such as disease, that cause coral death.